ashawkey/nerf_template/readme.md

 This is basically a clean and enhanced version of [torch-ngp](https://github.com/ashawkey/torch-ngp) focusing on static NeRF reconstruction of realistic scenes.

-Notable changes that improves performance:
+Notable changes that improve performance:
 * dataset: random sampling from all training images at each step.
 * dataset: adaptive number of rays during training based on number of points evaluated.
 * model: proposal network for sampling points (non --cuda_ray mode).